What are the benefits of Facebook ads for a retail chain?

 The next step is to define your audience by placing fairly general demographic variables: in the “locations” section, it is interesting for retail chains to use the “People recently in this place” option to target people who are close to the point of sale.
 It is possible to widen the targeting radius around the store.

-Moreover, if your target is more specific, it is also possible to refine the audience with the “advanced targeting” interface.
+Furthermore, if your target is more specific, you can also refine the audience using the “advanced targeting”.
 This tab provides a multitude of specific variables that are worth exploring.

 The power of Facebook is that the platform is extremely comprehensive thanks to its massive collection of user data.
 It's a very interesting tool because it allows companies to refine their audiences as best they can.
 We advise you to browse the entire local campaign creation interface to see all the possible variables.

-Beforehand, we advise you to analyze your target with the “Facebook Audience Insight” tool, which is a real goldmine for knowing your audience.
-With this tool, it is possible to associate a type of brand that resembles your brand or to see the pages visited for a specific audience.
+Initially, we advise you to analyze your target with the tool “Facebook Audience Insight” which is a real gold mine to know its audience.
+In this tool, it is possible to associate a type of brand resembling your brand or to see the pages visited for a specific audience.

 3. Choose the locations of your campaigns